 This small African country is only 10,830 square miles in size, has a population of1.309 million, and sits on the Gulf of Guinea between Cameroon and Gabon.

-This small gem of Central Africa has one of the highest per capita incomes in Africa, despite its significant inequalities.
+This small gem of Central Africa has one of Africa’s highest per capita incomes, despite its significant inequalities.
 Equatorial Guinea is one of the most literate countries in all of Africa.

 Equatorial Guinea has surprisingly great flight connections to and from major European cities.
 From Madrid to Frankfurt or Paris, connecting is very easy.
 And Turkish Airlines, Royal Air Marroc, and Ethiopian Airlines have recently started flying to Malabo, the county’s capital.